Rules And Information

 The primary teeing ground at all events will be the "Men's" tee markers.
 As an example, at all Baltimore County courses, the "Men's" tee box is the white tee markers.

-There are 2 exceptions to this rule: 1) During the club championship, all players electing to participate in the Championship Flight will play both days from the Blue Tees.
+There are 2 exceptions to this rule: 1) During the club championship, all players electing to participate in the Championship Flight will play both days from the Blue/White combo Tees.
 2) In years past, in order to be eligible to play from the "Forward" tees (gold tees at Fox Hollow), your age plus handicap index must be equal to or greater than 90.
 However, beginning with the 2024 season, the Board of Directors voted to disband this rule and allow all members to play from their desired teeing ground.
+In almost all cases, the approved "forward" tee will be the 1st set of approved tee boxes in front of the standard men's tees.

 -